Tom-P7/spimcube/README.md

  - Implement a method to remove spikes from the raw data.
 Currently only ``despike.clean`` is used for the display but it is slow. ``remove_spikes`` is on his way!
  - Implement regex formulae to read the correct parameters for initialization of ``Spim`` object directly from the file name or from file containing metadata.
- - Make the code more flexible so it can handle unfinished map.

 ### Meta